appwrite-octernship/devrel-task-2/README.md

 - Video must be in English

 ### Task submission
 1. Upload the task video to YouTube.
-Make sure the video is `public` or `unlisted`.
+Make sure the video is `public` or `unlisted`
-3. Submit the Youtube Link to the auto generated **Feedback Pull Request** for review and submission.
+2. Submit the YouTube Link and code demo to the auto generated **Feedback Pull Request** for review and submission
-4. Using GitHub Discussions to ask any relevant questions regarding the project.
+3. Use GitHub Discussions to ask any relevant questions regarding the project

 ### Resources
 - Example of a how-to video [how to create google docs clone with Appwrite](https://www.youtube.com/watch?v=0_GJ1w_iG44)